Land Rover Range Rover Evoque PHEV (2020)

 The complete guide to charging your Range Rover Evoque PHEV (2020), covering electric range, how long it takes to charge, how much it costs, and much more.

 Range Rover's impressively stylish Evoque is now available as a plug-in hybrid (PHEV).
 The midlands' brand's more compact SUV model features solidly commutable range for a PHEV and 7kW charging means it'll be back full from near flat in 2 hours - helping drivers make the most of its electric functionality.
 Unusually for a PHEV, CCS DC charging at 32kW is also included - time will tell how much this is used, vs the petrol back up.
 Performance is decent and the interior has the classic JLR sophistication.

-Charging time for Range Rover Evoque
+Charging time for a Land Rover Range Rover

-The table below shows the estimated time to charge your Range Rover Evoque from empty to full.
+The table below shows the estimated time to charge your Range Rover from empty to full.
 For rapid charging, we show the time to charge from 20% - 80%, as charging tends to slow outside this range to protect the battery.

 |Charging method||Typically found at||Charging time*||Range/hour**|

 |Empty to full|